 William H. Race

-Professor Race’s teaching and research interests include Greek and Latin poetry, rhetoric, and the Classical tradition.
-His books on these subjects include The Classical Priamel from Homer to Boethius (1982), Pindar (1986), Classical Genres and English Poetry (1988), Style and Rhetoric in Pindar’s Odes (1990), Pindar: Olympian Odes, Pythian Odes (1997) Pindar: Nemean Odes, Isthmian Odes, Fragments (1997), and Apollonius Rhodius, Argonautica (2008).
+Professor Race retired in 2016.
+His teaching and research interests included Greek and Latin poetry, rhetoric, and the Classical tradition.
+His books on these subjects include The Classical Priamel from Homer to Boethius (1982), Pindar (1986), Classical Genres and English Poetry (1988), Style and Rhetoric in Pindar’s Odes (1990), Pindar: Olympian Odes, Pythian Odes (1997) Pindar: Nemean Odes, Isthmian Odes, Fragments (1997), Apollonius Rhodius, Argonautica (2008), and Menander Rhetor [Dionysius of Halicarnassus] Ars Rhetorica (2019).